Called GOTS, this standard verifies the entire textile supply chain: “from field to garment”.

 The first step concerns the farmers.
 They have to pay attention to their whole process: organic farming, water use, waste and energy management.
 In addition, they must pay their employees properly and provide safe working conditions.
 This is the decisive stage in the certification process.

-Then, once the fibres are created: same standards for weaving companies, cleaners and even distributors.
+Then, once the fibers have been created, the same standards apply to weavers, cleaners and even distributors.
 Until it reaches the shop at 20 rue de l’Echaudé!

 Why do we choose it?

-When our pieces are GOTS certified, the fiber is all the more high-quality and respectful of several ethical, social and environmental standards.
+When our pieces are GOTS-certified, the fiber is all the more qualitative and respectful of a number of ethical, social and environmental standards.

 The Juliette Ozouf team.